John787320/zendesk_url/README.md

 ### Sample Placeholders

-Below is a list of just a few of the available placeholders.
+Below is a list of just a few of the available object properties available as placeholders.
 To see the full list of fields, please see the [Zendesk Apps Reference - API Reference](https://developer.zendesk.com/api-reference/apps/introduction/).
-You can find fields available to [all locations](https://developer.zendesk.com/api-reference/apps/apps-support-api/all_locations/) and the [ticketsidebar](https://developer.zendesk.com/api-reference/apps/apps-support-api/ticket_sidebar/).
+For example, you can use object properties available in [all locations](https://developer.zendesk.com/api-reference/apps/apps-support-api/all_locations/) and object properties available in the [ticket sidebar](https://developer.zendesk.com/api-reference/apps/apps-support-api/ticket_sidebar/) .

 ```
 * {{ticket.id}}